Capability precedes understanding

 Terrifying.

 That was the first time I realized how much agency I had in shaping the world around me.
 Power I didn't realize I had.
-And what was truly disturbing was how stupid I was and how easy it was to burn the whole place down.
+And what was truly disturbing was how stupid I was and how easy it would be to burn the whole place down.

 The digital analog